reactgraphqlacademy/fb-messenger/README.md

 ### Bonus
 - If the user is not logged in, when it goes to a private route it should redirect to it after logging in.
 Example, if the user is not logged in, and the the user goes to [http://localhost:3000/messages](http://localhost:3000/messages), then the user will be redirected to [http://localhost:3000/login](http://localhost:3000/login).
 After logging in, the user should be redirected to [http://localhost:3000/messages](http://localhost:3000/messages), not to the home page.
 - In the Login component, make the redirect when the login is successful more declarative.
 Meaning, instead of using the prop history.push(), use the &lt;Redirect&gt; component.
-You have an example [here](https://reacttraining.com/react-router/web/example/auth-workflow), hint look at the Login component in the example.
+You have an example [here](https://reacttraining.com/react-router/web/example/auth-workflow).
+Hint, look at the Login component in the example.
 - Move the fetch api call to '/api/auth' into the src/api folder

 ## License